-Assistant Coach of Running Backs for East Carolina University, says he tries to instill in his players.
+This is the mentality that Chris Foster, the new Assistant Coach of Running Backs for East Carolina University, says he tries to instill in his players.
 With the unrelenting challenges of the COVID-19 Pandemic, the NFL took a similar approach this season.
 This year’s Super Bowl Sunday, February 7th, comes this weekend as the entire sports world works to overcome these challenges.
-The list of those “uncomfortable” challenges: limited crowds, altered travel schedules, expanded player health protocols, and Zoom media availability are just some of the ways that the NFL has made it to Super Bowl LV in Tampahis is the mentality that Chris Foster, the new
+The list of those “uncomfortable” challenges: limited crowds, altered travel schedules, expanded player health protocols, and Zoom media availability are just some of the ways that the NFL has made it to Super Bowl LV in Tampa

 Coach Foster acquired this mentality from his high school coach back in his playing days.
 Foster says that those uncomfortable moments, when things are the most uneasy, is when people grow the most.
 After a playing career that followed in his brother’s footsteps at his local university, playing running back for Gardener-Webb in North Carolina, Foster chose to be a coach.
 He wanted to help other young men grow both on and off the field just as he did.
 It should come as no surprise that this year, Coach Foster was on the staff of an NCAA Division 1 football program that played a full schedule of games this past year, a feat shared by only one other team.
 Along with National Champion Alabama, Foster’s Georgia Southern University embraced “being uncomfortable” by implementing many changes to their normal routine to allow for the 2020-2021 season.